 Overall, Coin Crypt is a fun rogue-like for people who love quick yet challenging games but don’t expect much more than a neat idea that will burn out in an afternoon.

-Vanillaware is known for one of the hardest JRPGs on the PS2, Odin Sphere, and I was very excited upon hearing the spiritual successor to that game.
+Vanillaware is known for one of the hardest JRPGs on the PS2, Odin Sphere, and I was very excited upon hearing about the spiritual successor to that game.
 While Dragon’s Crown isn’t nearly as hard as that game (it’s much more forgiving) it still has a lot of challenges that await you.
 Dragon’s Crown’s biggest disappointment is its short length.
 There are almost no main quests and contain mainly side quests (about 50).
 Once you finish the game you unlock a hard mode and then an Inferno mode.
 Thankfully the game can be played with up to 4 players so it can be a blast.

 The story is about a Crown that has been taken by an Ancient Dragon.
 Your job is to return this crown to your kingdom and kill the dragon.
 The story is very light and I know there could have been so much more here.
 But the super short length makes it impossible for a better story.
 There are very few cutscenes and not much-spoken dialogue (which is only done by a narrator).
 Once you jump into the game you can attack, use items, cast spells, and use the right analog stick to move a hand around the screen to collect treasure.
 You always have a non-fighting thief with you who can pick locks on hidden doors and open chests.
 Sadly, you can’t change out your equipment during a mission (most levels can be passed in less than 10 minutes).
 However, at the end of each level is a boss and they increase in difficulty throughout all 8 levels or so.
 Each level has two bosses at different levels for various players.